patillades/grunt-minified-timestamps/README.md

-# Grunt cache busting plugin for Symfony2
+# Grunt cache busting module for Symfony2

 This Grunt module allows you to cache bust static css and js files (also called assets) on a Symfony2 project.